-java.time.Clock.tickSeconds(ZoneId zone) method is a static method of Clock class which returns a clock that returns the current instant ticking in whole Seconds using best available system clock and zone of instant is same as the instant passed as a parameter.
+java.time.Clock.tickSeconds(ZoneId zone) method is a static method of Clock class that returns a clock that returns the current instant ticking in whole Seconds using the best available system clock and zone of instant is same as the instant passed as a parameter.

 public static Clock tickSeconds(ZoneId zone)